nandoflorestan/pluserable/README.rst

 minimal interference, so your app can mostly keep its existing models.

 *pluserable* is highly configurable, you can make it do what you want.
-Features include:
+Features (all of them optional) include:

-- User sign up.
-You can change the sign up form.
+- User sign up (registration).
-- Optional email address confirmation step.
+- Email address confirmation step (user activation).
 - Log in and log out.
-- Forgot password (sends an email).
+- Forgot password (sends an email with a new activation).
 - Reset password.
+- Brute force prevention by storing in a redis server the IP address of any user who fails authentication.
+Then the user must wait before trying to authenticate again, and the time doubles with each attempt.
-- You can replace forms, templates, models, UI strings and email message content.
+- You can replace forms, templates, views, models, UI strings and email message content.

 It is gradually being refactored to support other web frameworks, too.